Seasonal Guide

 Fall (September – November)

 Many consider fall the best time to visit North Maine Woods.
 The bugs are gone, the foliage is spectacular, and the crowds thin out.
-Moose hunting season brings some additional visitors in October.
+Fall is also prime hunting season, bringing a different type of visitor to the woods.

 - Peak foliage: late September to mid-October